andrewdaoust/cka-prep/docs/fundamentals/chapter11.md

 ### Ingress API resources

-A typical INgress object looks like the this:
+A typical Ingress object looks like the this:

 ```yaml
 apiVersion: networking.k8s.io/v1